 We have written a comprehensive guide that you can sign up to and receive for free, but if you want a brief overview then read on.

 The principle of investing in whisky casks is that the value of whisky in a cask increases with time.
-This is because the quality is perceived to increase with age as the whisky interacts with the cask, and also because the scarcity of the spirit increases over time.
-Scarcity increases for two reasons – firstly 90% of all casks are bottled before they reach 12-years-old – meaning that casks older than 12-years-old are rare, and secondly an average of 2% of the whisky a year is lost to evaporation (aka the angel’s share).
+This is because the quality of whisky in a cask increases with age as the spirit interacts with the wood and atmosphere.
+In addition, the scarcity of the spirit increases over time due to evaporation and consumption: 90% of all casks are bottled before they reach 12-years-old, and an average of 1 to 4% of the spirit in a cask evaporates each year (aka the angel’s share).

-So, casks are cheaper when they are younger, and more expensive as they get older.
-Therefore, if you buy a young cask and hold on to it until it is over 12 years old then you have the basis of investment in whisky casks.
+This means casks are cheaper when they are younger, and become more expensive as they get older, starting to be considered a premium product around 18 years old.
 Crucially, the relationship between scarcity and age means that value of casks increases more rapidly as they get older; the relative jump in price between 5 and 10 years is smaller than the jump between 15 and 20.
 HOWEVER this does not mean that you can simply buy an older or mature cask as a way to make casks a short term investment.

 With those age distinctions clarified, let’s explain why you need to take care when buying mature casks.